mohneesh7/Handwritten-English-Alphabet-Recognition/README.md

 # Handwritten-English-Alphabet-Recognition
-Using SVM to create a model which would predict/recognize the english alphabet from our own dataset.
+Using SVM and other techniques to create a model which would predict/recognize the english alphabet from our own dataset.

-Adding a Contributer Raakhi
+    Check out Kaggle Kernel: https://www.kaggle.com/mohneesh7/character-recognition